 Reports to the Congress on CBO’s Work

 Since 1975, CBO has produced nonpartisan analyses of budgetary and economic issues in support of the Congress.
-Each year, CBO reports to the Congress on its hundreds of formal cost estimates, numerous analytical reports and working papers, and many other products.
+CBO regularly reports to the Congress on its work, which includes hundreds of formal cost estimates, 10-year and longer-term budget and economic projections, and a large body of analyses and publications each year.